bkesterbyld/fabulous-oregano/content/pages/index.md

     image_alt: App preview
     title: Democratize real time data without hassle or worry
     content: >
-      Share data with with internal teams and external parties without exposing your production data, APIs or DB credentials to any person or system
+      Collaborate with internal teams and external parties without exposing your production data, APIs or DB credentials to any person or system
     actions:
       - label: Learn More
         url: /features